 Mercedes car owners can also enjoy watching YouTube videos incorporated into the cars’ entertainment system while it is parked or in Level 3 autonomous driving mode.

-“We invite only the very best partners to enhance our operating system and to add to the Mercedes-Benz customer experience.
+“We invite only the very best software and app development partners to enhance our operating system and to add to the Mercedes-Benz customer experience.
 Google has been a leader in maps and navigation for many years.
 With our strategic partnership, we are excited to create unique services and to elevate the level of convenience for our customers,” Mercedes-Benz Ola Källenius shared.

 Aside from Google Services, Mercedes’ upcoming vehicles will also house “hyperscreens” that extend across the cars’ cockpits.